 For parenting matters, if the FDRP decides not to proceed with Family Dispute Resolution, they can issue a certificate that parents are required to have before proceeding with any further legal action, such as going to court.
 There are a number of different certificates that can be issued, depending on the circumstances.

 In property matters, the FDRP will also decide whether or not to proceed with Family Dispute Resolution.
 Certificates do not need to be issued before proceeding with legal action for property matters.

 At this stage, the FDRP may also provide one or both parties with referrals to other agencies, such as counselling, family violence or other specific services.

-FDR is a structured process that involves the following steps:
+Family Dispute Resolution is a structured process that involves the following steps:

 The Family Law Act 1975 lists the exceptions to the requirement to attempt FDR before making an application for a Parenting Order.
 Some of the main exceptions are as follows: